 THIS YEAR: Participants will be provided with a selection of poetry and readings that will deepen our discussion of turnings in the spiritual journey.
 The Rev. Dr. Sandi Goehring will be back with us this year to introduce us to her “old friends” – the Beguines.
 We will have options for yoga, art, and time to have conversations with friends.
 If you like to knit, crochet, doodle, journal, or otherwise craft and create – bring your supplies with you!

-Housing is on location, in one and two bed bedrooms.
+Housing is on location, in one and two-bed bedrooms.
 Some people will have a roommate; if there is someone you would like to be paired with, please indicate that on your registration.
-Bathrooms are shared and before we leave, we will make our beds with clean sheets and a prayer for the next person who sleeps there.
+Retreat space bathrooms are shared single-person hallway facilities (shower, sink, and toilet) and before we leave, we will make our beds with clean sheets and a prayer for the next person who sleeps there.

 Meals are taken in the Refectory, and the lounge is cozy for conversations.
-Overnight accommodations are limited to the first forty women who register for the event.
+Overnight accommodations are limited to the first thirty who register for the event.

 COST: $95, includes dinner Friday, and breakfast and lunch on Saturday, Check with Pastor Kerra for pricing if you do not plan to stay overnight,